taikamurmeli/grade-python/README.md

     Adds `/exercise` to `PYTHONPATH`.
     Arguments are passed to `testcase` and unittest arguments for the python module.
     Check `testcase` documentation in [grading-base](https://github.com/apluslms/grading-base).

+* `python-compile-all`

+    Alias for `python3 -m compileall`.
+    Use it to validate python syntax of input files before tests.